Taunton sleeping car fire: Events

 The train arrived at Plymouth from Penzance at 23:50.
 It was coupled up to the Plymouth sleeping cars (which included W2437) and the ETH was turned on at 00:15.
 The train departed on time at 00:30 and made scheduled stops at Newton Abbot and Exeter.
 Nobody who saw the train noticed anything amiss, but the bags of linen were now heating up.
 As they smouldered they began to give off toxic gases, including carbon monoxide.
-Unfortunately the ventilation system drew fresh air from the vestibule, and the gases were sucked into the system and into each berth.
+The ventilation system drew fresh air from the vestibule, and the gases were sucked into the system and into each berth.

-A major fire developed and the train was stopped at 02:41 near Silk Mill signal box about a mile short of the station in Taunton, Somerset, by the communication cord being pulled.
-By that time, most of the victims were already dead from carbon monoxide poisoning.
+A major fire developed and the train was stopped at 02:48 near Silk Mill signal box about 0.5 mi short of Taunton railway station, Somerset, when the attendant pulled the communication cord.
+By that time, most of the victims were already dead from carbon monoxide poisoning and cyanide poisoning.
 A small number of passengers awoke and were able to escape, although they had considerable difficulty in doing so due to the smoke and heat.
 The sleeping car attendant of the Plymouth coaches could only shout a warning to a few of the occupants before he was overcome by smoke; it was the attendant in the adjacent coach who pulled the communication cord.
 The victims as well as other injured passengers were taken to the nearby Musgrove Park Hospital for treatment.

 A twelfth passenger, a Belgian national, died from pneumonia in August, having never regained consciousness.